HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ---

 **Ex Data, Google Places API's nearby search returns us a json file that looks something like this, this data is needed for the website to work**
+**NOTE I USED OLD PLACES API FOR THIS VERSION, BUT THE PRODUCTION VERSION USES THE NEW PLACES API**

 ```json
 {